 I’m fascinated by tribal patterns.
 The secret language that kept a community of people connected.
 It’s a beautiful indulgence to have these patterns as decorations for our home, but it is part of our fascination with cultures distant from our own that are of interest.
 Imagine these patterns as a backdrop to our travel stories.

 I plan to explore patterns and codes future on in the year but for now, I’m focusing on the patterns in the products I have in my shop.
 In particular the Mudcloth cushions and the Moroccan blankets.

 The Atlas Mountains can be a harsh place to be.
 Inescapably hot during the summer and bitterly cold during the winter, the same can be said for the desert which is where many tribes venture.
 The zigzag patterns of Zanafi tribal rugs speak of the rugged nature of the Atlas mountains.

 Patterns make up illustrative interpretations of mountainous landscapes and oceans of faraway memories.
-Rugs can be so beautifully woven deserve to be hung on a wall and admired.
-Many are woven with pretty funky coloured thread.
+Rugs that can be so beautifully woven deserve to be hung on a wall and admired.
+Many are woven with pretty funky-coloured thread.

 Fluorescent green attacking hot pink shapes may seem outrageous but it makes for a stunning one-off rug.
 And these are one-offs.
 If you are lucky enough to pick up one of these rugs cherish the years of skill contained in these pieces.
-Of course the most famous of the Berber rugs are the eminently present crisscrossing rugs we have all seen a million times but never get old.
+Of course, the most famous of the Berber rugs are the eminently present crisscrossing rugs we have all seen a million times but never get old.